Spies Claim Vladimir Putin ‘Behind’ Donald Trump Wiretapping Drama

 Fingers are pointing at Vladimir Putin after recent claims that the UK’s GCHQ spy agency carried out wiretapping during the election.

 Trump started the drama in a series of tweets in early March.
-He accused Barack Obama of tapping his phones and called Obama a “bad (or sick) guy.”
+He accused Barack Obama of tapping his phones and called Obama a “bad (or sick) guy”.

-“Terrible!
+“”Terrible!
 Just found out that Obama had my ‘wires tapped’ in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!”

 Trump stands by claims that he was wiretapped.
 The president denies that this is merely his “opinion.”